 • You could lower fees and interest rates.
 Often times the third-party executing your debt management plan already has established relationships with your creditors, so they have a greater chance of lowering interest rates and reducing fees that make your debt unmanageable.
 This could, in turn, shorten your payoff time.

 • Debt management helps address the underlying financial issues.
-While getting out of debt can release a heavy burden from your shoulders, it can be a lot of work for very little benefit if you don’t address the underlying financial issues that caused the problem in the first place.
+While getting out of debt can release a heavy burden from your shoulders, it can be a lot of work for a very little benefit if you don’t address the underlying financial issues that caused the problem in the first place.
 Good debt management plans will include some type of credit counseling to address these issues.

 Which is Right for You?